 There are many snorkeling and diving spots around St. Martin which have clear warm waters that allow light to sip through making them perfect for this activity.
 Most of the snorkeling is done on Simpson Bay found on the Dutch side or Mullet Bay beach adjacent to Maho beach.

 Browse travel snorkel for your cruise vacation by clicking here.

-12. Butterfly Farm
+13. Butterfly Farm

 Enjoy interacting with these beautiful creations as they flatter and lay kisses around you.
 You can book this activity as an excursion with your cruise ship or visit the place by taking a taxi there.
 The best time to visit is early in the morning when young butterflies emerge from their cocoons.

-13. Maho Beach
+14. Maho Beach

 One of the most popular things to do in St. Maarten is to watch airplanes land at Princess Julia International airport.
 You might wonder why this is so, and well it’s for a valid reason.
 The airport is nestled between a mountain on one end and a beach on the other.
 Maho beach aligns perfectly with the runway at Princess Julia airport.

 Thus, it affords people the chance gaze at the belly of giant 747s as they fly extremely low over the beach to touch ground at the runway.
 That explains the strange photos you might have seen of planes flying at almost an arm’s length above people on a beach.

-14. Mullet Bay Beach
+15. Mullet Bay Beach